azuspl/Azus-Portfoilo/index.md

 # LUA SCP Breach 3.2 Garry's Mod 2017 - 2021

 My biggest project on Garry's Mod, spended 5 years on creating my version of this Gamemode.
 Gamemode has build-in Cutscenes, new mechanics, abilities for SCP'S and classes, main menu with SFM animations, players animations and more more things.
-Check it out!
-Click to see more screenshots from my gamemode.
-Gamemode size is 10GB, wow!

 One in-game cutscene which is 30 seconds took me 1 month to script in Lua (I hate do something like In-Game Cutscenes in Lua.
 Awful pain, but looks really cool on the end), add sounds (for this big boss scene i used +80 sounds), particles etc..
 And players loving it and they can't believe it's still Garry's Mod